casassg/events-landing/scavenger.md

 ---
 layout: page
-title: 2021 Winter CS Grad Scavenger Hunt
+title: 2022 Orientation CS Grad Scavenger Hunt
 ---

-<p class="lead">Get ready to join the 2021 Scavenger Hunt.
+<p class="lead">Get ready to join the 2022 Scavenger Hunt.
 Solve the anagrams by finding the location shown in the image.
 Look around to find a text that is an anagram.</p>

 <p class="lead">Once you are done, send your answers in the button below.</p>